|

 February 24-27, 2011 Annual Winter Trip: (56 Photos)

+52. Sooley had his first episode (of many to come) climbing the first hill on the pole line which was rutted out by snowmobile traffic.
+Near the top of the hill. his sled hooked in a rut, stopped suddenly which sent big ol' Sooley over the handle bars!
+It was a funny sight!
 Conditions on this chilly star filled night were amazing for riding.
-The deep snow we were getting stuck in a couple weeks ago had settled and was topped with fresh fallen powder.
+Deep snow we got stuck in a couple weeks ago settled and was topped with fresh fallen powder.
 Getting stuck was not nearly as problematic, and traction on the ponds was near perfect.
 We played around all our usual hot spots until nearly 3am when sleep finally got the better of us and we called it a night.

 51. The next morning Jason and Andy (two buddies that work with Sooley) arrived as we were having breakfast at Monty's Place in Whitbourne.
 We got back to the cabin shortly thereafter and suited up for a day riding.
 The majority of our crew are not long distance riders, we love to play, explore, jump, skim water, climb hills all with no particular destination in mind.